Innovating in Times of Uncertainty: A Path to Growth

 Data brings new perspective to difficult conversations: Leaders can no longer argue based on their opinions, when faced with the truth of customer insights.

-Organizations who embrace emergent strategy both understand the value of action and select rapid and dispassionate decision-making processes to enable execution.
+Organizations who embrace this kind of emergent strategy understand the value of action and select rapid and dispassionate decision-making processes to enable execution.

 Elliott-Keynote